Ajaingithub/Dockers/README.md

    2. GATK
    3. PICARD

-2. Gene Regulatory Network (SCIENICPlus)
+2. Gene Regulatory Network (SCIENICPlus): it is install in the Conda environment